 - Embodied Carbon Factors

 This displays the Embodied Carbon Factors dialog box.
-Depending on the head code being worked to you will find sample ECF definitions will have been added for some of the categories.
-For example, if working to the United Kingdom (Eurocode) head code, the following ECF definitions will have been added in the steel category.
+Depending on the regional code being worked to you will find sample ECF definitions will have been added for some of the categories.
+For example, if working to the United Kingdom (Eurocode) regional code, the following ECF definitions will have been added in the steel category.

 Many construction materials have ECF values that the engineer can use, and in addition manufacturers may also provide third-party verified Environmental Product Declarations (EPDs) which can be used when the engineer knows exactly which manufacturer the material will be sourced from.

 To set up ECFs using the above dialog:

 - You can add additional ECFs